 - African rock pythons are strong constrictors, and the largest adults can weigh up to 200 pounds.

-Snakes are one of the most feared reptiles in the world; they’re right up there with crocodiles and komodo dragons for many people.
-But, most snakes aren’t aggressive, and would rather hide than fight.
+Snakes are one of the most feared reptiles in the world — they’re right up there with crocodiles and Komodo dragons for many people.
+However, most snakes aren’t aggressive and would rather hide than fight.
 And it’s not just little snakes that flee humans either, big snakes would rather be left alone too.
 Here, we’ll take a closer look at ten of the largest snakes in Africa.

 Some of the largest snakes in Africa inhabit the trees or the ground, some are venomous, and some are constrictors.
 And while most of these reptiles are antisocial and skittish, not often encountering people, there’s one snake on this list that’s not afraid to pick a fight.